ray-project/ray/doc/source/lightgbm-ray.rst

 * By default ``n_jobs`` is set to ``1``\ , which means the training
   will **not** be distributed.
-Make sure to either set ``n_jobs`` to a higher value or pass a ``RayParams`` object as outlined above in order to take advantage of XGBoost-Ray's functionality.
+Make sure to either set ``n_jobs`` to a higher value or pass a ``RayParams`` object as outlined above in order to take advantage of LightGBM-Ray's functionality.
 * After calling ``fit``\ , additional evaluation results (e.g. training time, number of rows, callback results) will be available under ``additional_results_`` attribute.
-* XGBoost-Ray's scikit-learn API is based on XGBoost 1.4.
+* ``eval_`` arguments are supported, but early stopping is not.
-  While we try to support older XGBoost versions, please note that this library is only fully tested and supported for XGBoost >= 1.4.
+* LightGBM-Ray's scikit-learn API is based on LightGBM 3.2.1.

-For more information on the scikit-learn API, refer to the `XGBoost documentation <https://xgboost.readthedocs.io/en/latest/python/python_api.html#module-xgboost.sklearn>`_.
+  While we try to support older LightGBM versions, please note that this library is only fully tested and supported for LightGBM >= 3.2.1.

->>>>>>> 2ce73ce84 ([docs] Revert #16919 and fix documentation build (#17270))
+For more information on the scikit-learn API, refer to the `LightGBM documentation <https://lightgbm.readthedocs.io/en/latest/Python-API.html#scikit-learn-api>`_.

 Data loading
 ------------

-Data is passed to XGBoost-Ray via a ``RayDMatrix`` object.
+Data is passed to LightGBM-Ray via a ``RayDMatrix`` object.

 The ``RayDMatrix`` lazy loads data and stores it sharded in the Ray object store.
-The Ray XGBoost actors then access these shards to run their training on.
+The Ray LightGBM actors then access these shards to run their training on.

 A ``RayDMatrix`` support various data and file types, like